shiba24/pretrained-model-collections/README.md

 A list of available pre-trained neural network, in particular caffe and chainer models.
 Like [model zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) of caffe, but this repository aims to offer you framework-free collections of the latest paper implements.

 Recently many deep-learning frameworks exist such as caffe, theano, chainer, tensorflow, keras and so on.
-However, each pre-trained models are not compatible (i.e. cannot be loaded with other frameworks).
-This kind of exclusion of models for specific frameworks prevent open improvement for deep learning communities including students, academic fields, and industries.
+However, each pre-trained models are sometimes not compatible each other (i.e. cannot be loaded with other frameworks).
+This kind of exclusion of models for specific frameworks might prevent open improvement for deep learning communities including students, academic fields, and industries.

 For the users who haven't installed caffe, I made up some files where weight and bias are saved as pickle.
 You can re-construct neural networks of your own framework, if you know the model structure.
 See also [Loading Caffe model without Caffe](#loading-caffe-model-without-caffe)

 ## Notice
 1. Please be careful about the LICENSE for each model of your own usage.
-2. This is in progress and we need your help!
+2. This is in progress and we [need your help](#contributing)!
 Thank you.

 ## Contributing
 If you want to inform and add the new pre-trained models available, feel free for Issues and PRs.
 Also if you have installed caffe and want to contribute, please see [Caffe model weight and bias export for non-caffe users](#caffe-model-weight-and-bias-export-for-non-caffe-users).

 ## TODOs
  - Add more models and implementations